-Kayla is a recent graduate of Rice University and is currently finishing her M.S. in Statistics at UT.
-When not on coffee runs, she likes to rout out new problems to analyze and solve and is excited to be able to delve into machine learning.
+Kayla is a graduate of Rice University and has a M.S. in Statistics from UT.
+She likes to rout out new problems to analyze and solve and is excited to continue working in machine learning.
 She firmly believes that data is beautiful -- so long as it's not in a pie chart.

-Outside of the office, Kayla can be found out with her dog, at the nearest movie theater, or attempting to channel her grandmother's knitting abilities.
+Outside of the office, Kayla can be found out with her dog, at the nearest movie theater, or with her latest craft project.